HiPERCAM/hipercam/README.rst

 built through an ERC Advanced Grant awarded to Vik Dhillon.
 HiPERCAM is a multi-CCD high-speed camera for astrophysical research.
-The hipercam pipeline can also be used to reduce data from the ULTRACAM and ULTRASPEC high-speed cameras, and usually other instruments too after a little data format wrangling.
+The hipercam pipeline can also be used to reduce data from the ULTRACAM and ULTRASPEC high-speed cameras, and other instruments too after a little data format wrangling.

 Installation